guntherwillems/rust-string-manip-benchmark/README.md

 # string-manip-benchmark

-**Benchmarks for the Rust library string_manipulation**
+**Benchmarks for the Rust library string_manipulation_utf8**

-This code was used for simple benchmarking on multiple implementations of string manipulation functions, to be used in the Rust library [string_manipulation](https://github.com/guntherwillems/rust-string-manipulation).
+This code was used for simple benchmarking on multiple implementations of string manipulation functions, to be used in the Rust library [string_manipulation_utf8](https://github.com/guntherwillems/rust-string-manipulation-utf8).
 All functions use character indexing instead of bytes.
 It uses UTF-8 encoded strings as implemented in Rust.

 To start the benchmarks:
 `cargo run --release`